goodbomb/angular-gulp-browserify-starter/README.md

 NOTE: This same process applies to sub-modules, except you will treat the module directory as the root path, create a ```moduleConfig.js``` file where you will define module-specific states and options, and then require the sub-module in the module's ```index.js``` file.
 You could actually do this with the main ```modules``` directory, and use it to "require" all of your modules instead of app.js and simply call ```require('./modules').name``` instead of ```require('./modules/moduleName').name```.
 It's all up to you and how deep you want to go with the modularity.

-### Adding Third Party Vendor JS and CSS files to the pipeline
+### Adding Third Party Vendor JS and CSS files to your app
 NOTE: As of version 1.2 of this project, the behaviour of the ```vendor.js``` file has changed.

 Instead of bloating the index.html file with a list of scripts and link tags, all CSS and Javascript files from Vendors are bundled and concatenated into single ```vendor.css``` and ```vendor.js``` files using the Gulp pipeline.
 To add vendor files to your workflow, all you have to do is access the ```Gulpfile.js``` file and add the relative path to the vendor file (found in the ```libs``` or ```node_modules``` directories) to the appropriate location in the *"File Paths"* section.